 I don’t know what exactly I expected to see on the other side of that door, but I know what I didn’t expect, and that’s why, when a person half my height walked through the door and bumped into me, I’m the one who toppled backward in shock.

 “Oh, good, you are up…or were, at least,” said a female voice.
 I saw a being with chocolate-colored fur smiling down at me as I lay on the floor.
-She looked like one of Khalgeth’s people, but…she could stood on the palm of his hand.
+She looked like an Arquel, but…she could have stood on the palm of Khalgeth’s hand.
 “Forgive me.
 I would like to help you up, but I have a feeling that would only succeed in helping me down.”

 I rose to my feet unsteadily, a bit unfamiliar with the feeling of towering over someone, especially someone who appeared exactly like those who towered over me.
 If I felt strange about this difference, though, I could only imagine what it must have been like for her to be so dwarfed by members of her own species, people who otherwise looked like her, akin to being a Chihuahua among Great Danes.
+I tried to reconcile my understanding that Humans were by far the smallest people in the universe with the sight of this person looking up at me.
 “Where am I?”
 I asked like I had so many times before upon waking in a daze.

 “You are in a facility below the spaceport outside of Khandermia, the capital city of the planet Alquabor.”